-With a long-standing emphasis on diversity, public service, and innovative programs, and a mid-city campus featuring a world-renowned Art Deco landmark, Southwestern Law School reflects the vibrancy of Los Angeles and provides an ideal setting for law study.
+With a long-standing emphasis on diversity, public service and innovative programs, and a mid-city campus featuring a world-renowned Art Deco landmark, Southwestern Law School reflects the vibrancy of Los Angeles and provides an ideal setting for law study.
 Founded in 1911 as an independent, nonprofit, nonsectarian institution, Southwestern is fully approved by the American Bar Association and is a member of the Association of American Law Schools.* It is the only law school to offer four J.D. courses of study that differ in scheduling and instructional approach, including traditional full- and part-time programs as well as a unique two-year accelerated curriculum.
-Southwestern also offers a concurrent JD/MBA program with The Drucker Graduate School of Management; a JD/MA program in Negotiation with California State University, Dominguez Hills; a public policy certificate program with the Pardee RAND Graduate School (PRGS); a bioscience industry certificate program with the Keck Graduate Institute (KGI); LL.M. programs in entertainment and media law and general studies; and 3+3 B.A./J.D. programs with CSUDH and California State University, Northridge (CSUN).
+Southwestern also offers a concurrent J.D./M.B.A. program with The Drucker Graduate School of Management; a J.D./M.A. program in Negotiation with California State University, Dominguez Hills (CSUDH); a public policy certificate program with the Pardee RAND Graduate School (PRGS); a bioscience industry certificate program with the Keck Graduate Institute (KGI); LL.M. programs in entertainment and media law and general studies; and 3+3 B.A./J.D. programs with CSUDH and California State University, Northridge (CSUN).
 With a reputation for graduating lawyers who are well-rounded, entrepreneurial and prepared for practice, Southwestern's 12,000 alumni include prominent public officials - from members of Congress to mayors, and over 200 judges - as well as founders of major law firms and general counsels of multinational corporations.
-The law school has strong ties to the legal, business, and civic sectors, and its Biederman Entertainment and Media Law Institute is closely linked to the entertainment industry in Hollywood and internationally, offers the most comprehensive entertainment, media and intellectual property curriculum in the United States.
+The law school has strong ties to the legal, business, and civic sectors, and its Biederman Entertainment and Media Law Institute, closely linked to the entertainment industry in Hollywood and internationally, offers the most comprehensive entertainment, media and intellectual property curriculum in the United States.

 A History of 'Firsts'